Linters

 node/no-sync

-- Summary: Use asynchronous methods whereever possible.
+• Summary: Use asynchronous methods wherever possible.
 More details.

 Before